swiss-territorial-data-lab/proj-dqry/scripts/README.md

 ## Overview

-Following, the scripts contained in `proj-dqry` are presented in detailed.
-They are used to pre- and post-process data and results as part of the automatic detection of mineral extraction sites (MES, also referred as quarry in this project) automatic detection.
+The following is a detailed description of the scripts contained in `proj-dqry`.
+They are used to process data and results as part of the automatic detection of mining extraction sites (MES, also known as quarries in this project) with the STDL's object detector.

 **TOC**
 - [Prepare data](#prepare-data)